 For full specifications check out the Omnicharge tech specs pdf

 So after checking out all the online reviews and reading countless reports on power management, I decided on two portable power packs with AC Outlets.
 They are the Omnicharge 20 and the Ravpower 30000mAh.

 Both of these power banks suited our family needs and then some.
 So let’s go into our 6-month usage and check out the pros and cons of each.
 Why are they so different?

 Portable Power Pack with AC Outlet, OmniCharge Review.

 The Omnicharge is the bee’s knees of AC portable power banks.
 It’s feature-rich with a price tag to match, but you feel like you are actually getting value for money.
-Its has a low profile compact design is perfect for the mobile traveler.
+It has a low profile compact design that is perfect for the mobile traveler.
 Hiking, camping, office worker, student, workshop engineer, portable power supply for electronics, or frequent air traveler, you will have the correct power ready to go.